cyclus/cyclus.github.com/source/cep/cep20.rst

 Until very recently, only Regions received ticks/tocks from the Timer class.
-They were then expected to pass the Tick/Tock "message" to their children, and so on, until all Models receieved a Tick or Tock.
+They were then expected to pass the Tick/Tock "message" to their children, and so on, until all Models received a Tick or Tock.
 It was pointed out recently that this behavior, when mixed with entity entry and exit into/from the simulation could produce unexpected behavior, e.g., an entity could enter/exit in the middle of a time step.
 Furthermore, modules were developed